kkranss/malaria/README.md

         for line in f_in:
             if line.startswith('>'):
-                # Check if the entire header line contains any ID from the black
+                # Check if the entire header line contains any ID from the blacklist
-list
                 is_blacklisted = any(r_id in line for r_id in remove_ids)

                 if is_blacklisted: